SHBT Doctoral Dissertation Guide

 [Friendly advice: Although there is no maximum committee size, three or four is considered optimal.
 Committees of five members are possible, but more than five is unwieldy.]

-Students must meet with their DAC at least once each semester beginning in the third year of registration.
-At the end of the meeting, the DAC chair completes a DAC Report which is submitted to the Division of Medical Sciences.
+Beginning in the third year of registration, a student must meet with his or her DAC at least once during Fall and Spring terms.
+At the end of the meeting, the DAC Chair completes a DAC Report for submission to the Division of Medical Sciences.

 [Friendly advice: Begin meeting with your proposed committee even before this.
 Group discussions can be a very effective for generating new ideas and developing a clear research plan.]

-The dissertation advisor is responsible for overseeing the student's dissertation project, providing a supportive research environment, and mentoring the student.
-The dissertation advisor is chosen by the student and must be a faculty member of Harvard University.
-The Division of Medical Sciences may approve other individuals as dissertation advisors on a case-by-case basis.
+The Dissertation Advisor is responsible for overseeing the student's dissertation project, providing a supportive research environment, and mentoring the student.
+The Dissertation Advisor is chosen by the student and must be a faculty member of Harvard University or MIT.
+The Division of Medical Sciences may approve other individuals as Dissertation Advisors on a case-by-case basis.

-Each DAC is headed administratively by a chair, chosen by the student in consultation with the dissertation advisor.
-The DAC chair is responsible for overseeing the committee meetings that are convened at least once each semester to review research progress; submitting a report after each DAC meeting; conducting the Dissertation defense; and, with the committee, reviewing the Dissertation.
-The DAC chair must be a Harvard faculty member and must be well acquainted with the academic policies and procedures of DMS.
-The dissertation advisor may not simultaneously serve as DAC chair
+Each DAC is headed administratively by a Chair, chosen by the student in consultation with the Dissertation Advisor.
+The DAC Chair is responsible for overseeing the committee meetings that are convened at least once each semester to review research progress; submitting a report after each DAC meeting; conducting the Dissertation defense; and, with the committee, reviewing the Dissertation.
+The DAC Chair must be a Harvard or MIT faculty member and must be well acquainted with the academic policies and procedures of DMS.
+The dissertation advisor may not simultaneously serve as DAC Chair

-Students must submit two forms to propose a Dissertation Advisor and a DAC, respectively.
-It is recognized that the advisor and/or DAC may change as the research evolves.
-If so, a dissertation advisor/DAC change form should be submitted with the revised information.
+Students must submit two forms, the Letter of Intent and the Dissertation Advisor Declaration, to propose a Dissertation Advisor and Dissertation Advisory Committee, respectively.
+It is recognized that the Dissertation Advisor and/or Advisory Committee may change as the research evolves.
+If so, updated forms should be submitted with the revised information.

-The DAC Declaration Form should address the same issues as the earlier form and also specify the faculty members who will serve on the DAC.
-At least one member of this committee must be eligible to serve as DAC chair.
-The form should also confirm the dissertation advisor and general area of dissertation research.
-The DAC Declaration Form must be signed by the student, dissertation advisor and DAC members.
-It must be submitted to the Division of Medical Sciences by the end of the third year of registration.
+The Dissertation Advisor Declaration addresses the same issues as the earlier form and also specifies the faculty members who will serve on the DAC.
+At least one member of this committee must be eligible to serve as the DAC Chair.
+The form should also confirm the Dissertation Advisor and general area of dissertation research.
+The Dissertation Advisor Declaration, signed by the student and Dissertation Advisor, must be submitted to the SHBT Program and the Division of Medical Sciences by April 15 of the third year of registration.

-Students are strongly encouraged to identify tentative DAC members and begin meeting with them as early as possible.
-Following submission of the DAC Declaration Form, students are required to hold at least one meeting per semester with their DAC.
+Students are strongly encouraged to identify tentative Dissertation Advisory Committee members and begin meeting with the Committee as early as possible.
+Following submission of the Dissertation Advisor Declaration, students are required to hold at least one meeting per semester with their DAC.
 The role of the committee is to offer advice in formulating the research.

 It is recognized that the research direction may change in the process of developing a formal dissertation proposal.
 The research topic and DAC are only considered final after the Dissertation proposal (see below) has been approved.

-[Friendly advice: Be sure to take responsibility for obtaining the necessary signatures and submitting the forms to the Division of Medical Sciences.]
+[Friendly advice: Be sure to take responsibility for obtaining the necessary signatures and submitting the forms to the SHBT Program.]

 Dissertation Proposal and Proposal Presentation

-Each student must present a dissertation proposal to their DAC and submit an approved proposal to the SHBT Student Tracking Committee by the end of the fourth year of registration.
+Each student must present a dissertation proposal to his or her DAC, and submit the approved proposal to the SHBT Student Tracking Committee, by June 1 of the fourth year of registration.

-The only exception is for students who substantially change their research focus after submitting their original Dissertation Advisor Declaration Form; in those cases the dissertation proposal must be submitted within three semesters of joining a new lab.
+The only exception is for students who substantially change their research focus after submitting their original Dissertation Advisor Declaration; in those cases the dissertation proposal must be submitted within three semesters of joining a new lab.

 The proposal should be no longer than 4500 words, excluding references.
 This is intended to help students develop their proposal-writing skills by gaining experience composing a practical proposal; the length is comparable to that required for proposals to the NIH R03 Small Research Grant Program.
 The proposal should clearly define the research problem, describe the proposed research plan, and defend the significance of the work.
 Preliminary results are not required.

-The student must formally present the written dissertation proposal before the full DAC.
+The student must formally present the written dissertation proposal before the full Dissertation Advisory Committee.

 [Friendly advice: As a professional courtesy, be sure your committee members have a complete version of your dissertation proposal at least a week in advance of the proposal presentation.]